mozammel787/dotSlashNews_backEnd/README.md

 ## Code Philosophy

-The codebase is designed to be simple and human-readable, ensuring that developers of all skill levels can understand and contribute effectively.
+The codebase is designed to be simple and human-readable, ensuring developers of all skill levels can understand and contribute effectively.

 ## Packages List

-version: 0.1.0
+version: 1.0.0

 ```json
 {